 - I love paper dolls and here’s a really cool Pinterest board of Asian Paper Dolls:

-- I don’t have a particular recommendation for baby dolls, but here are a few sites that carry multicultural toys:
+- And, here are a few sites that carry multicultural toys:

 That’s all folks!
 Please comment to let me know what you think and to let me know of toys that you love.